Dungeons & Dragons: Daggerdale

-Dungeons & Dragons: Daggerdale is an action role-playing video game developed by Bedlam Games and published by Atari Interactive.
-The game includes both single and co-operative multiplayer modes and is set in the Forgotten Realms.
+Dungeons & Dragons: Daggerdale is an action role-playing video game developed by Bedlam Games and published by Atari, Inc. The game includes both single and co-operative multiplayer modes and is set in the Forgotten Realms.

 Gameplay

 Daggerdale features third-person real-time tactics combat, questing, character development, and exploration.
 Two modes, campaign and freeplay, are in the game.
 Single and multiplayer modes are also included, with split-screen multiplayer for up to four players.
 While some gameplay elements were borrowed from Baldur's Gate: Dark Alliance, the developers stated that this was taken from the linear part of the game and that the gameplay was inspired by Dungeons & Dragons: Heroes.

 The game makes use of the four main D&D character classes: clerics, rogues, wizards and fighters, as well as the four main races, dwarves, elves, halflings and humans.
 Some customization of the characters is provided as a player earns experience in the game, and character progression advances as per a limited set of 4th Edition Dungeons and Dragons rules for both class and race.
 Further customization is achieved through loot and equipment drops.
 Character level advancement is currently limited to level 10.